 7. Move to a warmer, sunnier climate if need be.
 I would if I could, but I can't so I don't.

 8. Eat less fat.
 I have lost almost 50 pounds by eating less than 20grams of fat a day.
 Eat smaller meals of about 300 calories each and eat more often.
 If you eat 300 cals. or less a meal, you can easily have six meals a day.
-I tend to have three smalls meals and three snacks.
+I tend to have three small meals and three snacks.
 It has worked for me.
 I no longer eat high fat, high calorie foods.
 I still eat most everything I like.

 9. Take magnesium.
 I don't, because I no longer have any internal female organs.
 I have heard and read that magnesium can help those who have PMS.
 Look it up online.